 Cooperative Drafting.
 This Agreement has been drafted through a cooperative effort of City and Contractor, and both Parties have had an opportunity to have the Agreement reviewed and revised by legal counsel.
 No Party shall be considered the drafter of this Agreement, and no presumption or rule that an ambiguity shall be construed against the Party drafting the clause shall apply to the interpretation or enforcement of this Agreement.

 Order of Precedence.
-The Parties agree that this Agreement, including all appendices, sets forth the Parties’ complete agreement.
-If the Appendices to this Agreement include any standard printed terms from Contractor, Contractor agrees that in the event of discrepancy, inconsistency, gap, ambiguity, or conflicting language between City’s terms and Contractor’s printed terms attached, City’s terms in this Agreement shall take precedence, followed by the procurement issued by the Department (if any), Contractor’s proposal, and Contractor’s printed terms, respectively.
-Any hyperlinked terms included in Contractor’s terms shall have no legal effect.
+Contractor agrees to perform the services described below in accordance with the terms and conditions of this Agreement, implementing task orders, the RFP, and Contractor's proposal dated MM DD YYYY.
+The RFP and Contractor's proposal are incorporated by reference as though fully set forth herein.
+Should there be a conflict of terms or conditions, this Agreement and any implementing task orders shall control over the RFP and the Contractor’s proposal.
+If the Appendices to this Agreement include any standard printed terms from the Contractor, Contractor agrees that in the event of discrepancy, inconsistency, gap, ambiguity, or conflicting language between the City’s terms and Contractor's printed terms attached, the City’s terms shall take precedence, followed by the procurement issued by the department, Contractor’s proposal, and Contractor’s printed terms, respectively.

 Notification of Legal Requests.
 Contractor shall immediately notify City upon receipt of any subpoenas, service of process, litigation holds, discovery requests and other legal requests (“Legal Requests”) related to any City Data under this Agreement, and in no event later than twenty-four (24) hours after Contractor receives the request.
 Contractor shall not respond to Legal Requests related to City without first notifying City other than to notify the requestor that the information sought is potentially covered under a non-disclosure agreement.
 Contractor shall retain and preserve City Data in accordance with City’s instruction and requests, including, without limitation, any retention schedules and/or litigation hold orders provided by City to Contractor, independent of where City Data is stored.